J3olchara/BigFloatCPP/README.md

 - Tests are included in repository main cmakelists

-- If you want to compute something, refactor main.cpp file

 > - To build the project you need to clone repo
 > - `git clone https://github.com/J3olchara/BigFloatCPP`